 University of Southern Indiana, University Center East

 The Symposium is part of CETL’s Making Teaching and Learning Visible initiative.
-It will provide opportunities to share teaching efforts in support of student learning and success and for interaction among participants across disciplines in over 30 oral and poster/demonstration presentations, a keynote luncheon, and a special afternoon session on SoTL.
+It will provide opportunities to share teaching efforts in support of student learning and success and for interaction among participants across disciplines in oral and poster/demonstration presentations and a keynote luncheon.

-The Center for Excellence in Teaching & Learning (CETL) is proud to offer the 3rd Celebration of Teaching & Learning Symposium.
+The Center for Excellence in Teaching & Learning (CETL) is proud to offer the fourth Celebration of Teaching & Learning Symposium.
 We are grateful for the support provided by our partners: